amritsreekumar/Megamart/README.md

 # Megamart
-A shopping cart using Angular JS a simple shopping cart with the login page set up using JSON.
+A simple shopping cart using Angular JS with the login page set up using JSON.